Dave Aronson

 Bug Magnets: Booby-Traps in your Code

-There is code, so of course each one is in some specific language, but most of the concepts are language-independent.
+There is code, so of course each example is in some specific language, but most of the concepts are language-independent.
+(Though some are more likely in certain languages than others.)

 Agenda: